polishExperiment/ruby_playground/README.md

 # Ruby playground

-This is my repository for testing and learning purposes.
+This is my repository for testing and learning.

 ---